 Maintaining working lands and wildlife heritage

-After decades spent protecting and connecting lands within the Cascades Mountains and Kettle River Ranges, in 2014 and beyond we are excited to focus on the vital connection between these two landscapes through the Working for Wildlife Initiative.
+After decades spent protecting, connecting and restoring lands in the Cascades Mountains and Kettle River Mountain Range, in 2014 we began a new collaborative effort focused on the vital connection between these two landscapes: the Okanogan Valley.

 News on the Working for Wildlife Initiative